 National Vehicle Protection Services Customer Reviews

-National Vehicle Protection Services alternates between a B rating and no rating on the Better Business Bureau and has an average rating of 3 stars from 77 customer reviews.
+National Vehicle Protection Services alternates between a B+ rating and no rating on the Better Business Bureau and has an average rating of 2.77 stars from 39 customer reviews.
 The BBB has received multiple complaints from customers about this company, which is why the profile currently features an alert advising consumers caution in doing business with it.

 Most complaints (37 closed in the last three years) revolve around the company’s high-pressure sales tactics, repeated phone calls, and misleading advertisement language that led customers to wrongly believe that National Vehicle Protection Services was affiliated with their car dealership or manufacturer.
 Many customers who were victims of false marketing were elderly.